 Wanderlust!
-You know, that strong insatiable desire to travel and explore the world.
+You know, that solid insatiable desire to travel and explore the world.
 That urge you have to hop on a plane or take road trips across the country.
-That feeling that makes you daydream of new destinations while making your heart ache for the next.
+That feeling makes you daydream of new destinations while making your heart ache for the next.
 We all love our inner wanderlust until a global pandemic hits, and now we can’t travel.

 We spend months, days, and weeks planning for our next destination.
 We don’t go out with our friends and accumulate as much annual leave as possible.
-Where to stay, what to pack, what to eat, and then all of a sudden this is taken away from us.
+Where to stay, what to pack, what to eat, and then all of a sudden, this is taken away from us.
 So, now what?

-As restrictions are lifting for each country, it still may be a while before we travel again.
+As restrictions are lifting for each country, it may be a while before we travel again.
 Sure, we can now sit in a coffee shop or picnic at the park-social distancing, of course.
 But our carefully planned trips have been canceled.
 The world is a different place.
-The Pyramids of Giza, Salar De Uyuni, and the Angkor Wat will all have to wait.
+The Pyramids of Giza, Salar De Uyuni, and Angkor Wat will all have to wait.

 1. Lose yourself in our favorite reads